 Domestic sales greater than 10 kilograms in weight must occur through licensed Dealers of Fish; Licensed Fish Receivers may also be Dealers in Fish.
 Catch Monitoring Forms are completed by Licensed Fish Receivers for landings of domestic product.
 New Zealand delegates authority to validate CDS documents to authorised third parties.
-The delegated authority system is established under the New Zealand Government Qualifications Authority; non-Ministry of Fisheries personnel receive training and must achieve a specific qualification for validation.
-The authorised validators work under the direction and authority of the Ministry of Fisheries.
+The delegated authority system is established under the New Zealand Government Qualifications Authority; non-Ministry for Primary Industries personnel receive training and must achieve a specific qualification for validation.
+The authorised validators work under the direction and authority of the Ministry for Primary Industries.
 Completed Catch Monitoring Forms are returned by the 15th of the following month, in line with other domestic reporting requirements.